Bananapus/nana-address-registry-v5/README.md

-# Juice Delegates Registry
+# Juicebox Hook Registry

-## Summary
-Provide an easy to access function linking Juicebox protocol pay and redemption delegate with their respective deployer address.
+Provides an accessible function linking pay/redeem hooks with their corresponding deployer addresses.

-This registry use create and create2 to, based on a deployer address and a nonce, generate a deterministic address for a delegate.
-This address is then used as a key to store the deployer address.
+This registry uses `create` and [`create2`](https://docs.soliditylang.org/en/v0.8.23/control-structures.html#salted-contract-creations-create2) to generate a deterministic address for a hook based on a deployer address and a nonce.
+This address is then used as a key to store the deployer's address.

+*If you're having trouble understanding this contract, take a look at the [core Juicebox contracts](https://github.com/bananapus/juice-contracts-v4) and the [documentation](https://docs.juicebox.money/) first.
+If you have questions, reach out on [Discord](https://discord.com/invite/ErQYmth4dS).*

 ## Design
 ### Flow